The Lock-Up: History

 From 1861 until 1982, the building used for The Lock-Up operated as a police station and holding cells for short-term prisoners.
 After the police station closed, the site became the Hunter Heritage Centre in 1988, which included a museum and an art gallery.
 The space was re-launched as The Lock-Up in September 2014, as a dedicated multidisciplinary contemporary art gallery.

 The building is listed on the New South Wales State Heritage Register.

 Description and governance

 The exhibition spaces include several cells, a padded cell, an indoor exercise yard for prisoners, and a considerable amount of graffiti created by prisoners, all of which have been maintained in their original form following its conversion into an art gallery.

 The Lock-Up is a not-for-profit independent gallery.
 The gallery receives around $150,000 funding a year from Create NSW, and receives additional support from a patrons program.
 In 2023, they received a $400,000 grant from Creative Australia, with funds to be provided over four years beginning in 2025.
 Funds are also raised via an annual exhibition titled Collect.

-As of July 2025 Alexandra Pedley is director of The Lock-Up.